slamander/website/content/cv/_index.md

 sections:
   - block: markdown
     content:
-      title: "Opportunities in the Quest Lab!"
+      title: "Opportunities in the Qμest Lab!"
       text: |

-        The Quest Lab is actively recruiting undergraduate researchers and a postdoctoral researcher for the Fall 2026 semester.
+        The Qμest Lab is actively recruiting undergraduate researchers and a postdoctoral researcher for the Fall 2026 semester.
 We will also be recruiting a PhD student for the Spring 2026 semester.
 Please send out all inquiries to [Dr. J Alex Baecher](mailto:jbaecher@gmail.com)!

         <br>